kevlingo/roster-copilot/docs/shards/operational-guidelines.md

     * File Names: React Component files: `PascalCase.tsx`.
 Non-component TypeScript files: `kebab-case.ts` or `PascalCase.ts` for classes/services.
 Next.js `app` router uses special names like `page.tsx`, `layout.tsx`, `route.ts`.
 Script files (e.g. in `scripts/`) can be `kebab-case.ts` or `snake_case.py` if Python.
 * **Theming:**
     * Application shall support Light and Dark UI themes.
-    * A recognized Tailwind CSS theming solution (e.g., DaisyUI's built-in theming capabilities or `next-themes`) will be utilized.
+    * Tailwind CSS 4.1.8 with DaisyUI 5.0.43 theming solution using CSS-based configuration will be utilized.
     * Styles must be theme-aware (e.g., Tailwind `dark:` variants).
     * Visual design specs will include palettes for both themes.
 * **File Structure:** Adherence to the `## Project Structure` section defined in this document and the `Frontend-Architecture.md` is mandatory.